-Because our calendar year is about six hours shorter than a our astronomical year, we start celebrating the new year earlier and earlier every year.
+Because our calendar year is about six hours shorter than our astronomical year, we start celebrating the new year earlier and earlier every year.
 In fact, because the astronomical year is about six hours (a quarter of a day) longer than our calendar year, the lost time accounts for about a day per every four years.
 To make up for this lag, every four years, we add a day to the calendar.
 In other words, over four years, our calendar falls behind by a total of about 24 hours, so to make up for this, we add 24 hours to the calendar.
 Adding an extra day to the calendar every four years brings us pretty close, on average, to the astronomical year.

 However, the story does not end there.

 The way our leap day schedule is set up, we come pretty close to matching the true astronomical year, but it’s not perfect.
-However, we are so close, that whatever differences are left are so small that they do not affect us.
+We are so close, though, that whatever differences are left are so small that they do not affect us.
 If you really want to get nit-picky, though, keep reading.